kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 During a rollout, a cluster may have a mix of kubelets with the feature enabled and disabled.
-If a pod using the `RestartPod` feature is scheduled on a node where the feature is not yet enabled, it will not have the desired restart behavior.
+If a pod using the `RestartAllContainers` feature is scheduled on a node where the feature is not yet enabled, it will not have the desired restart behavior.
 This could lead to inconsistent behavior for a given workload during the rollout period, but it will not cause running workloads to fail.

 ###### What specific metrics should inform a rollback?